‘The best classroom and the richest cupboard are roofed only by the sky’. Margaret McMillan

 How are sessions organised?

 We are fortunate enough to have Peebles’ Green on site where we have set up a base camp which we will use at every session.
-The sessions will be Tuesday afternoon (Cedar A), Wednesday afternoon (Cedar B) and Thursday morning (Nursery) Sessions will take place in all weathers so please ensure your child has: hat, gloves, warm clothes (winter) and long sleeve tops and trousers (winter) Risk assessments are undertaken and medical needs are taken into account
+Children in Nursery attend Forest School on Monday afternoons.
+Children in reception use the area for Woodland Wellie sessions on a weekly basis.
+Sessions will take place in all weathers so please ensure your child has: hat, gloves, warm clothes (winter) and long sleeve tops and trousers (winter) Risk assessments are undertaken and medical needs are taken into account

 What do we do at Forest School?